Dashcon2Romania/dashcon2romania.github.io/plan.md

 Our convention will be held at **Terra Events Hall** in **Bucharest, Romania**.

 **ADMISSION:**
-Early Bird tickets are live now!
+Standard tickets are live now!
 Get yours [here](https://www.iabilet.ro/bilete-dashcon-two-romania-126037/)! ꕤ*.ﾟ

  ˚　　　　✦　　　.　　. 　 ˚　.　　　　　 . ✦　　　 　˚　　　　 .          　. 　 ˚　.